 wife Rebecca and I live with our cherished pets in Chesapeake,

-tour historical sites.
+touring historical sites.

-Finally, I am very proud to add that my
+Finally, I am very proud to add that

 daughter, Marla, and son, Oliver, I am also a very proud grandfather.